AIAUSA/goaia-sportsperformance/_events/beach-project.md

 ---
 title: Beach Project
+description: |-
-description: "Spend incredible days on the beach learning how to apply your faith to your sport and get equipped to be a spiritual leader on your campus! **Certified Athletic Trainers and athletic training students are needed** to support the athletes participating in this camp as they learn to apply Biblical Principles to athletics.
+  Spend incredible days on the beach learning how to apply your faith to your sport and get equipped to be a spiritual leader on your campus! **Certified Athletic Trainers and athletic training students are needed** to support the athletes participating in this camp as they learn to apply Biblical Principles to athletics.
 Come and help change lives.
-The life God changes might be yours!\n\n**2020 Dates:**
+The life God changes might be yours!

-  May 13th-22nd \n\n#### Apply Below!"
+  **2021 Dates:** TBD

+  #### Apply Below!
 student: true
 professional: true
 staff: false